Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: The information sharing pattern

+The approach extends to the output-feedback case where players' observations are corrupted by noise.
+The system dynamics are described by the same lower block triangular matrices as,

-Here, $v(t) := $ and $w(t)$ are zero-mean, Gaussian random vectors with covariance matrices $V$ and $W$ respectively that are independent across time and independent of initial system state $x(0)$ and of each other. $x(0)$ is a zero-mean, Gaussian random vector with known mean and covariance.
-For ease of notation, we will denote $y_1(t) := x_1(t)$.
+Here, $v(t) := $ and $w(t):= $ are zero-mean, Gaussian random vectors with covariance matrices $V$ and $W$ respectively that are independent across time and independent of initial system state $x(0)$ and of each other. $x(0)$ is zero-mean, Gaussian with known mean and covariance.

 The information structure for the problem is,